cjzamora/picow-rom-emu/README.md

 - PIN 27: Read/Write (R/W)
 - PIN 28: Clock (From the clock/timer)

-## About makerom.py
+## Generating the ROM

+### Using the `makerom.py` script
+There are two ways to generate a ROM one is using the `makerom.py` this generates a test ROM file with a simple instructions.
+The instructions are coded directly on the script under the `code` variable and it contains the hex equivalent of the instructions.

+### Using the `vasm` assembler `makerom_asm.sh`
+The second way is to use the `vasm` assembler to generate the ROM.
+The `makerom_asm.sh` script assembles the `src/rom.s` file and generates a binary file.
-The makerom.py script is used to generate the ROM binary file and then converted to a C header file so that the ROM data can be included in the source code.
-This is not the most efficient way to do this but for testing purposes, it is good enough.
-You can modify the code part of the script depending on your 6502 instructions.
+The binary file is then converted to a C header file using the `xxd` command.
+When customizing the `src/rom.s` file make sure to add the `.section code, "rx"` directive to the start of the file to make sure that the code is placed in the correct section of the binary file.

-The process of generating the ROM can also be changed by writting an actual 6502 assembly code then compiling it into machine code, then converting it into a C header file so that you don't have to put the instruction hex codes manually on the makerom.py script.

 ## Building and Flashing
 ```bash